Bob Saget Was Found With Hand on His Chest at Time of Death

 More details are being released about the death of actor and comedian Bob Saget.
 On Sunday, the Full House star was found unresponsive in a hotel room in Orlando, Florida, just hours after he finished a stand-up show just outside of Jacksonville the evening prior.
 Saget was 65.

 According to an incident report released by the Orange County Sheriff’s Office, Saget was found by hotel security at the Ritz-Carlton after his wife, Kelly Rizzo, asked if someone could check on him.
-According to the report, Rizzo was on the phone with hotel security when they entered the room and found Saget on the bed with his hand on his chest.
+According to the report, Rizzo was called by hotel staff after they entered the room and found Saget on the bed with his hand on his chest.

 The report states Saget was lying in bed in a supine position, indicating a possible heart attack.
 "His left arm was across his chest while his right arm was resting on the bed," the report stated.
 "No signs of trauma were seen."